-Lugano Airport gets temporary financial lifeline
+Lugano Airport gets financial lifeline

 Lugano Airport has struggled since the departure of Darwin Airline at the end of 2017.
 This was compounded by the recent bankruptcy of the Slovenian company Adria Airways, which stopped its Lugano connection to Zurich Airport at the end of September.

-A study by the St. Gallen Competence Centre showed that Lugano Airport nonetheless plays an important transport role for the Italian-speaking region and offers an alternative to rail transport.
+A study by the St Gallen Competence Centre showed that Lugano Airport nonetheless plays an important transport role for the Italian-speaking region and offers an alternative to rail transport.
 It also provides 1,600 direct and indirect jobs and its presence has an impact on the local economy, the study concluded.

 Keystone-SDA/sb